MicrosoftDocs/entra-docs/docs/identity-platform/application-consent-experience.md

 In this consent scenario, the user navigates to or is directed to the admin consent flow.

-Admin users will see the admin consent prompt.
+Admin users see the admin consent prompt.
 The title and the permission descriptions changed on this prompt, the changes highlight the fact that accepting this prompt will grant the app access to the requested data on behalf of the entire tenant.

 :::image type="content" source="./media/application-consent-experience/consent_prompt_3a.png" alt-text="Consent prompt for scenario 3a":::

-Non-admin users will be blocked from granting consent to the application, and they'll be told to ask their admin for access to the app.
+Users are blocked from granting consent to the application, and they're told to ask their admin for access to the app.

 :::image type="content" source="./media/application-consent-experience/consent_prompt_2b.png" alt-text="Screenshot of the consent prompt telling the user to ask an admin for access to the app.":::